Investors are increasingly looking to Southeast Asia's largest economy, where internet and mobile penetration is expanding at a rapid clip

 SoftBank Group has joined other backers in a $200 million venture capital fund that will focus on unearthing promising start-ups in Indonesia.

 Investors are increasingly looking to Southeast Asia’s largest economy, where internet and mobile penetration is expanding at a rapid clip.

 The Japanese tech powerhouse joins investors including Pavilion Capital and Indies Capital in contributing to the fund, which closed after surpassing an initial target of $150 million.

 The Singapore-based fund will be run by EV Growth - a venture between Indonesia’s Sinar Mas group, East Ventures and an arm of Yahoo Japan - and explore investments across a broad swathe of industries.

 “This is the largest Indonesia-focused growth fund to date,” said Willson Cuaca, one of three partners that lead EV Growth.
-“This fund is aimed at creating more unicorns.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“This fund is aimed at creating more unicorns.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.